HammerMuseum/hammer-channel/docs/test-plans/video-title-169994868.md

 - A method of making POST requests to the datastore API e.g Postman or cURL.

 **n.b.** As there is no data pipeline yet, the penultimate acceptance criteria can't be met.
+See end of test plan for replacement steps for when the data pipeline is in place.

 ## Test Plan
 - Add a video to the datastore by following these steps: